"Don't you EVER scare me like that again!"

 Of course, this trope can apply to either gender on both the giving and receiving end; it's the caring that brings it about that makes the trope.
 It is also particularly common for parents to show this trope when their children return from whatever world saving adventure they've been on.

-Neon Genesis Evangelion played with this one in the Sea of Dirac arc.
+- Neon Genesis Evangelion played with this one in the Leliel/Sea of Dirac episode.
 Asuka is clearly aiming for the trope, but she keeps having to take a number as first Misato and then Rei "butt in", after Shinji reappears.
 She's left at a low simmer, but Shinji sees her the second time and seems to understand.

 Kagome: I'm not crying because I'm sad!
 I'M CRYING BECAUSE I FEEL HUMILIATED!

 - And another after the defeat of the Thunder Brothers.
 When Inuyasha sees Shippo and Kagome surrounded in foxfire, and thinks they're ghosts.

 - Ranma ˝: